matt2ology/csus-computer-science-csc/stat196k-analyzing-and-processing-big-data/assignments/assignment07-s-qq-plot-graphical-methods-for-comparing-distributions/assignment07-s-graphical-methods-for-comparing-distributions.md

 ## Exercise

-Pick two statistical distributions with probability density function PDF's that look completely different.
+Pick two statistical distributions with, probability density function's, PDF's that look completely different.
 For example, in class we used the uniform distribution and the Chi squared distribution.
 Generate data from one distribution, and create two QQ plots for this same data plotted against the quantiles of two different distributions.